isomerpages/moe-ast-moehc/_school-histories/Schools/Punggol Secondary School.md

 In 2001, Pei Dao moved to Punggol and was renamed Punggol Secondary School.
 The school retained its Chinese name because of its strong emphasis on the character development of students.

 The school’s Applied Learning Programme is in science, technology, engineering and mathematics, focusing on environment education.
-Its Learning For Life Programme is in community and youth leadership, which aims to develop confident learners and leaders guided by values, motivated to excel.
+Its Learning For Life Programme is in community and youth leadership, which aims to develop confident learners and leaders guided by values, motivated to excel.&nbsp;

 Principals:<br>
 \- Mdm Wang Yu Chong (1957–1969)<br>